 The defenders intended for Battery Waring to work with Battery Means on James Island to close access to the Ashley River.
 Although Battery Waring would evolve into an impressive work with two 10-inch columbiads by war’s end, at this time it mounted only light guns.

-Battery Gadberry covered the bridge of the Savannah Road crossing to St. Andrews Parrish.
+Battery Gadberry covered the bridge of the Savannah Road crossing to St. Andrews Parish.
 However, with a couple of old carronades, the defense was suited only to keep the bridge clear.
 Beauregard wanted some rifled guns there and in St. Andrews Parrish to best defend the bridge (roughly where modern US Highway 17 crosses the Ashley River today).

 On the Cooper River side, earthworks stood at Frazier’s Wharf and Vanderhorst Wharf.
 Like Battery Waring, these would contain formidable heavy guns by war’s end, but in March 1863 these contained light guns.
 Batteries along East Bay Street at the base of Calhoun and Laurens Streets remained unfinished that spring.